JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Physical Self.md

 - Puberty is not the same as adolescence because puberty ends prior to the end of adolescence period (Santrock, 2016).
 - MENARCHE – the first menstrual flow for girls
 - SPERMARCHE or SEMENARCHE – first ejaculation or nocturnal emission (wet dreams).
-- Santrock further explained that puberty is a brain-neuroendocrine process occurring primarily in early adolescence that triggers the rapid physical changes that occur in the adolescent stage of human development.
+- Santrock further explained that puberty is a brain-neuroendocrine process occurring primarily in early adolescence triggrering the rapid physical changes that occur in the adolescent stage of human development.

 ### Classification of Rapid Changes
 1. Primary Sexual Changes